Herikoid/kaggle/HousePrices/info/readme.txt

 info/ is a folder with information about the project:
     -sample_submission.csv is an example of output
     -data_description.csv is a description of features
-    -version.txt is a description of different versions with results at their output files
+    -versions.txt is a short description, name of output file and score for each solution

+*.py files described in info/versions.txt